kk17203/odin-recipes/README.md

-First project with The Odin Project.
+First project with "The Odin Project".
 This project focuses on implementing basic html learned so far. # odin-recipes